Stroke – Acupuncture treatment

 • Intracerebral hemorrhage: This is where the blood vessel in the brain bursts and spills blood into the brain tissue, which then damages the cells.
 The brain tissue in the surrounding area is also deprived of oxygen and damaged.

 There is also a related condition known as a transient ischemic attack, which is often referred to as a mini-stroke.
-This occurs when a clot or debris interrupts or blocks blood flow to a certain part of the brain.
-It often goes unrecognized, as the symptoms are very slight and most commonly last briefly.
+This occurs when a clot or debris interrupts or blocks blood flow to a specific part of the brain.
+It frequently goes unrecognized, as the symptoms are very slight and most commonly last briefly.
 The effect of several of these mini-strokes can be as debilitating as a severe stroke.

 causes